Shimin233/Financial-Career/Finance_interview_questions.md

     - losses (as expenses): all expenses that go to a loss-making sale of long-term assets, one-time or any other un-usual costs, or expenses towards lawsuits
       - e.g.++++++++++++++\
 (Source: [investopedia-Income statement](https://www.investopedia.com/terms/i/incomestatement.asp))
--  __Statement of cash flows__: provides aggregate data regarding all _cash inflows_ that a company reveices from its ongoing operations and external investment sources, and all _cash outflows_ that pay for business activities and investments during a given period. \
+-  __Statement of cash flows__ (cash flow statement, CFS): provides aggregate data regarding all _cash inflows_ that a company reveices from its ongoing operations and external investment sources, and all _cash outflows_ that pay for business activities and investments during a given period. \
   - a bridge between income statement and balance sheet, via showing how money moves in and out
   - most intuitive of all the financial statements: follows the cash made by the business in 3 ways/sections:
     - operations, investment, and financing